WeiYang-BAI/Osteo-Fine-Mapp-SNP2SE2miRNA/README.md

 		Extra columns are allowed, but the first two columns must be chromosome (1-22, X, Y) and position (in hg19).
 	-PCol	Columns name of P-value in the SNP input file.

 	-outPrefix	Prefix for output results.

-Note that the step of long-range interaction identification between Super-Enhancer and miRNA may take a while.

 The script will output the following five files: